universal-ctags/citre/docs/user-manual/use-citre-peek.md

 These keys are defined in `citre-peek-keymap`, and can be customized.

-Pro tip: if your cursor is near the bottom of the window, the peek window won't be fully displayed.
+*Pro tip*: if your cursor is near the bottom of the window, the peek window won't be fully displayed.
 Press `C-l` (the `recenter` command) to center the cursor in the window.

 Here's a little bonus: You can use `citre-peek` in an xref buffer to peek the location of current item.

-After jumping to the definition, the peek window will still be shown.
+After jumping to the peeked location (by `citre-peek-jump`), the peek window will still be shown.
 This behavior can be tweaked by `citre-peek-auto-restore-after-jump`.

+## Ace peek

 When filling the arguments of a function, we often want to see the signature of the function.
 We have a convenient way to do that.